EOSIO/eosio-java-android-example-app/README.md

 ## About the App

 The app demonstrates how to:
-- use the [Android RPC Provider implementation](https://github.com/EOSIO/eosio-java-android-rpc-provider) to query the chain for an account's token balance,
+- use the [Java RPC Provider implementation](https://github.com/EOSIO/eosio-java-rpc-provider) to query the chain for an account's token balance,
 - get a new transaction from [`TransactionSession`](https://github.com/EOSIO/eosio-java/blob/master/eosiojava/src/main/java/one/block/eosiojava/session/TransactionSession.java),
 - create an action and add it to a transaction,
 - and sign and broadcast the transaction.